storacha/filecoin-services/subgraph/README.md

-# Subgraph Deployment and Client Usage
+# Filecoin Services Subgraph - Multi-Network Deployment

-This guide details the steps required to deploy the provided subgraph to Goldsky and run the accompanying subgraph client application.
+This guide details the steps required to deploy the subgraph to multiple Filecoin networks (testnet and mainnet) using mustache templating for network-specific configurations.

 ## Prerequisites